Obaid005/Earthquake-Dashboard/README.md

 ### Component Organization

 - **Separation of Concerns**: Each component has a single responsibility
+- **Composables Pattern**: Business logic extracted to composables for reusability and testability
+- **Style Separation**: Component styles separated into dedicated SCSS files in `styles/` directory
 - **Reusable Components**: InfoRow, StatisticsCards, ActiveFilterChips for code reusability
 - **Utility Functions**: Business logic extracted to utility modules for maintainability